‘Fair Wear and Tear’ is not only misunderstood by many landlords, but it’s also completely unrecognised as a real concept.

-Despite the fact we had a healthy relationship for the last 4 years, the final inspection was a dreaded affair (as it always is), because this is when everything can turn to pure shit in one quick, foul swoop.
+Despite the fact we had a healthy relationship for the last 4 years, the final inspection was a dreaded affair (as it always is), because this is when everything can turn to pure shit.
 Not that I particularly cared, because he wasn’t going to be my tenant/responsibility by nightfall.
 However, it’s always easier (and often safer) to end on a good note.

 But God forbid, I manage to find an issue that will require dipping into the tenant’s security deposit to rectify, because tenant’s don’t really understand it when that happens.